Hot Spring Tours in Iceland

 Are the hot springs in Iceland dangerous?

-Many hot springs in Iceland have temperatures exceeding 100°F (40°C) and are far too dangerous to bathe in.
-However, the hot springs visited on our tours are safe to bathe in.
+Many hot springs in Iceland have temperatures exceeding 100°F (40°C) and are far too dangerous for bathing.
+However, the hot springs visited on our tours are safe and well monitored.
 Make sure to adhere to all safety precautions and protocols.

 How do I proceed if I want to bathe in a hot spring that is situated on private land?